loyada/typedpy/docs/structures.rst

         num: Integer(maximum=30) = 1
         foo: Array[PositiveFloat]

-    # all the types here will be automatically converted to their corresponding Typedpy equivalent
+    # all the types here will be automatically converted to their corresponding
-    # This includes support for PEP 585 (even on Python 3.6!)
+    # Typedpy equivalent This includes support for PEP 585 (even on Python 3.6!)
     class Example_New_Style_Mixed_With_Typing_Types(Structure):
         name: str
         counts_by_alias: Dict[str, Positive]
         id: Union[Integer(minimum=1000), String(pattern='[0-9]+$')] = 1
         foo: Array[PositiveFloat]

     class Example_With_AutoWrapping_Of_Any_Class(Structure):
-        # assume Point and Person below are arbitrary user classes (unrelated to Typedpy)
+        # assume Point and Person below are arbitrary, non-Typedpy, user classes
         points: list[Point]
         person: Field[Person]